Dknapik/website-academic/content/MAT351/TutorialNotes.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
 ---
-# Tutorial Notes
+# Tutorials
-Here you will find any notes from my tutorials (for some tutorials supplementary materials may not be provided, so please make sure to attend).
+Here you will find information on what I covered in the tutorials.
+If a certain tutorial appears hyperlinked, you can click to find the typed notes.
 If you find any errors, please feel free to [contact me](https://davidknapik.com/#contact).

 - [Tutorial 1 - 9/20/2022](https://github.com/Dknapik/website-academic/blob/master/content/MAT351/351TUT_SEP20.pdf)
 - [Tutorial 2 - 9/27/2022](https://github.com/Dknapik/website-academic/blob/master/content/MAT351/351TUT_SEP27.pdf)